codeforbielefeld/teuto-moisture-map-python/services/tmm-api/Readme.md

 ## Local development

+Create a `influx_config.ini` containing the configuration for the influx database you wish to use.

+You may use the provided `influx_config.ini.template` file which works with the top level docker compose config.
-Start a local influx instance using the top level docker compose setup using `docker compose up -d influx`.
+In that case start the local influx instance from the root directory using `docker compose up -d influx`.

-Start the development server using `nox -s serv`.
+Afterwards start the development server using `nox -s serv`.